aakashshanbhag/ARnold-A-Mixed-Reality-Short-Film/README.md

 # ARnold-A-Mixed-Reality-Short-Film
-This contains all the source code used for ARnold development
+This contains all the source code used for ARnold development using HoloLens.